 I've cut off the dry pods and saved them.
 It would be best to put them in a paper lunch bag until they are thoroughly dry.
 The problem with a lot of petunias is they are hybrids so they can revert back to the original "parent" plants.
 You will definitely get petunias from your seeds but they may not look like the ones you took the seeds from.

 In answer to your question, let some of the flowers die out, don't pick off the blooms.
 Let them develop the seed pods then let them dry on the plant if possible.
-Before the seed pods burst open, pick them and put them in a paper bag.
-Make sure you mark it so you know what is in there.

 In the spring you should have some petunia seeds.
 They may not look like your favorite but it's worth a try.